 To protect your financial data, you most likely put in firewalls, antivirus software, antidetection software and failover servers at strategic points of your global network.
 The reality is that is not enough.

 Today's networks are getting more complex and harder to master due to an increase in configuration and topology complexity as well as in a number of hosts, locations, users, and services in the network.
-In addition, the number of potential new network attacks and viruses grow with this complexity.
+In addition, the number of potential network attacks and viruses grow with this complexity.

 For that reason, the computer network might operate in an unexpected way that could cause unplanned network downtimes and ultimately a system crash.
 This deviation from the normal state is a network behavior anomaly.
-To detect this anomaly, you need to supplement your anti-threat applications with a
+To detect this anomaly, you need to supplement your anti-threat applications with a network behavior anomaly detection (NBAD) tool for unusual events.

 An NBAD tool tracks critical network characteristics in real time, collects them and stores forensic data in databases and/or logs.
 It generates an alarm or alert if a strange event or trend is detected that could indicate the presence of a threat.
 Large-scale examples include traffic volume, bandwidth use and protocol use.